 - representation of a former Merrill Lynch employee in a hearing before FINRA’s Office of Hearing Officers; Ms. Mays argued the appeal of the Hearing Officers’ decision before a subcommittee of FINRA’s National Adjudicatory Council.

-Notable representations in civil matters include:
+Notable complex civil matters include:

 - representation of investment banks in connection with third-party discovery in various litigations involving residential mortgage-backed securities;